Coliform Bacteria Present in Our Drinking Water

 As a Contaminant Indicator

-As stated, coliform bacteria are commonly seen in the feces of animals and humans; thus, it is an indication of fecal contamination and pollution.
-Water pollution is one of the most tackled problems nowadays; as the mortality rate increases in poor places in sanitation, coliform bacteria are much likely to blame.
+Water pollution is one of the most tackled problems nowadays, and as the mortality rate increases in poor sanitation areas, coliform bacteria are much more likely to be blamed.

-An indicator of Coliform Bacteria in Drinking Water
+An Indicator of Coliform Bacteria in Drinking Water

 Total Coliform Bacteria